 Current City efforts to support agriculture include:

-1. The city is interesting in preserving all agriculture land in active agriculture.
-Part of this effort is to purchase, typically but not always with the state, agriculture preservation restriction on farmland, which allows the farmland to remain in private productive hands with a restriction that the land must remain in active production.
+1. The city is committed to preserving all agriculture land in active agriculture.
+Part of this effort is to purchase, usually with the state, agriculture preservation restriction on farmland, which allows the farmland to remain in private productive hands with a restriction that the land must remain in active production.

 2. The city is working to ensure that its own farmland, as part of conservation areas, is well managed and in no-till or organic farming practices.